 We can show the results in a Pandas DataFrame by running the following code:

 keys_df = pd.DataFrame([(k.result, k.begin, k.end, k.metadata['score'], k.metadata['sentence']) for k in light_result['keywords']], columns = ['keywords','begin','end','score','sentence']) keys_df['score'] = keys_df['score'].astype(float) # ordered by relevance keys_df.sort_values(['sentence','score']).head(100)

-We will not discuss the details here, but we have a notebook about the details of the keyword extraction process. also, you can check YakeKeywordExtraction page for the annotator parameters, which involves details to the keyword extraction process.
+We will not discuss the details here, but we have a notebook about the details of the keyword extraction process. also, you can check YakeKeywordExtraction page for the annotator parameters, which involves details to the natural language processing keyword extraction.
 The parameters will help you to: